 Horizontal scaling aims to solve the opposite problem: allow the database to perform a large number of small queries per second.

 It’s a matter of finding a way to run the database on multiple instances.
 It’s just like a load balancer that distributes the traffic between application servers.

 But, when you take a closer look at new database architectures and see what’s working and what’s not, the fundamental problems with relational databases become clearer.

-Achieving scalability is a massive challenge for relational databases
+Achieving SQL database scalability is a massive challenge for RDBMS

 Relational databases were first designed to run on a single server in order to maintain the integrity of the table mappings and avoid the typical problems of distributed computing.

 Relational database vendors have come out with a whole assortment of improvements to handle these concerns.
 They use complex architectures like “master-slave” or “sharded-data”.

 Below we discuss about “read-replicas” which is the Inspector implementation.
 It’s also the most common strategy to scale a relational database horizontally.

 A read replica is a copy of the primary instance that reflects changes to the primary in almost real time.
 You can basically use a read replica to do the following:

 - Offload read requests from the primary instance;